exatombe/exatombe/README.md

 ## Hi there 👋

-I'm Jérémy Soler, a Web and mobile App developer (React/React-native)
+I'm Garder500, a Web and mobile App developer (React/React-native)

 ### My actuals projects
-- 🔭 Yaboku (Dating App, but not as you think
+- 🔭 Cardia the IA Bot
-- 🌱 CardiaCMS (A CMS you didn't know about)
+- 🌱 Bot-Creator, to make your Own Bot

 ### My Githubs Stats